FIFA Soccer 64: Reception

 Disappointment were expressed towards how little FIFA Soccer 64 took advantage of the Nintendo 64's capabilities.
-Alex Huhtala of Computer and Video Games noted inferiorities to the PlayStation release of FIFA 97, such as a lower amount of teams, the absence of a stadium, and inability to trade players between teams.
+Alex Huhtala of Computer and Video Games noted inferiorities to the PlayStation release of FIFA 97, such as a lower number of teams, the absence of a stadium, and inability to trade players between teams.
 From the perspective of GameSpots Glenn Rubenstein, the graphical improvements over other entries were too little for a game on the Nintendo 64.
 The animations, in particular, were "nowhere near as fluid" as the PlayStation FIFA titles.
 Tim Weaver of N64 Magazine complained the elements unique from other FIFA games were only "superficial" and towards the options menu, disappointing given the Nintendo 64 having double the power of the PlayStation.
 The only critic who stated otherwise was CNET Gamecenters Tom Ham, feeling the improved graphics, controls and A.I. indicated the highest usage of the Nintendo 64's power.

 Weaver called the game "infuriatingly slow".
 Rubenstein argued most of the angles were "imperfect" and caused frame-rate drops.
 Schneider and Computer and Video Games reviewers Alex Huhtala and Steve Hey also reported jerky animations and frame-rates.
 Schneider experienced it the most in Picture-in-Picture and scrolling of the angles, and the least when the camera was the most distant from the action (Telecam).
 He argued that the problem was inexcusable as there was only a flat-textured landscape and players to render; Blast Corps (1997), by comparison, had several more elements going on at a time, and ran far better.
 Although Consoles + claimed the players were animated very lively, they criticized the ball animation as jerky.

-Of frequent note was the huge amount of options, Nintendo Power claiming FIFA Soccer 64 "has a little bit of everything and more variety than any other soccer game".
+Of frequent note was the huge number of options, Nintendo Power claiming FIFA Soccer 64 "has a little bit of everything and more variety than any other soccer game".
 The magazine's staff particularly found the ability to switch between camera angles "innovative".
 A frequently highlighted mode was the four-player.
 However, Electronic Gaming Monthlys Kraig Kujawa and Dean Hager disliked FIFA Soccer 64 for focusing more on having several options and less on the actual gameplay.
 Kujawa called features such as Picture-in-Picture a good novelty, but "useless".
 Computer and Video Games criticized Picture-in-Picture for slowing down the frame rate even more, adding that the separate view obscured a chunk of the main action, yet its frame was so small it was hard to see.
 Hendrix wrote that it still may disappoint gamers with its limited new features for the FIFA series (he felt there should have been more moves, custom players, and indoor-stadium options) and lack of "pizzazz and originality" Wave Race 64 had.
 Weaver criticized the tactics screen for being of little help, and the Picture-in-Picture feature for having the separate view so large it was difficult to focus on the main action.